-As a commitment to good maintenance practices, corridor blocks of four hours on each of the corridors are organized everyday.
-Innovatively, the concept of shadow corridor blocks is being practiced for negligible detention to trains.
+As a commitment to good maintenance practices, corridor blocks of four hours on each of the corridors are organised everyday.
+Innovatively, the concept of shadow corridor blocks is being practiced for negligible detention of trains.

-IT (Information Technology) is being extensively utilized for making train operations smoother and efficient.
-The in-house developed DFIS (Dedicated Freight Information System), acts as the interactive layer for DFCCIL management for the information gathered from/ disseminated to the existing IT systems of IR such as FOIS (Freight Operation Information System), COA (Control Office Application) & the TMS (Train Management System) of the commissioned sections which provide details of field-level events at signals and points etc. at the stations.
+IT (Information Technology) is being extensively utilised for making train operations smoother and efficient.
+The in-house developed DFIS (Dedicated Freight Information System), acts as the interactive layer for DFCCIL management for the information gathered from/ disseminated to the existing IT systems of Indian Railways such as FOIS (Freight Operation Information System), COA (Control Office Application) & the TMS (Train Management System) of the commissioned sections which provide details of field-level events at signals and points etc. at the stations.
 This extensive use of IT enabled train operations will enhance the Ease of Doing Business by creating a common platform of information exchange between the customers and the DFCCIL.

-Innovatively, DFCCIL has started forming long haul trains at wayside stations and has progressively introduced Long haul trains run with single locomotives.
+Innovatively, DFCCIL has started forming long haul trains at wayside stations and has progressively introduced long haul train runs with single locomotive.

-Millennium (Milk) special trains are being run on WDFC (26 up to March 2022), with an average speed of 76.63 kmph, revolutionizing the way perishables are transported and ensuring that the dairy products are quickly transported.
+Millennium (Milk) special trains are being run on WDFC (26 trains up to March 2022), with an average speed of 76.63 kmph, revolutionising the way perishables are transported and ensuring that the dairy products are quickly transported.

-With an eye on economizing on Diesel fuel consumption the DFC corridors were electrified and therefore the associated sidings have also been electrified.
+With an eye on economising on Diesel fuel consumption the DFCs were electrified and therefore, the associated sidings have also been electrified.
 A Train-examination facility is also being set up at New Rewari station.

-Station working Rules / TWIs (Temporary Working Instructions) / Safety circulars/Bulletins were scrutinized and approved, for the sections commissioned during 2021-22, institutionalizing the system of train operations, enhancing safer train operations.
+Station working Rules/ TWIs (Temporary Working Instructions)/ Safety circulars/Bulletins were scrutinised and approved, for the sections commissioned during 2021-22, institutionalising the system of train operations, enhancing safer train operations.

 A security team of 32 security staff on deputation from RPF, 160 DGR (Directorate General Resettlement) security guards proactively protected the assets of the corridors.
-Continuous analysis by the Security team has led to identification of blind spots / sections prone to Theft / Miscreant Activities / Damage / TPRO (Trespasser Run Over) / CRO (Cattle Run Over) / Unusual Incidents / fire incidents over both the corridors.
+Continuous analysis by the Security team has led to identification of blind spots/ sections prone to Theft/ Miscreant Activities/ Damage/ TPRO (Trespasser Run Over)/ CRO (Cattle Run Over) / Unusual Incidents/ fire incidents over both the corridors.